 The state of the roads on Mallorca

-Today, there are additional roadworks to be aware of from S'Alqueria Blanca to Portocolom.
+On Saturday roadworks continue on the island.
+Be advised from 07.00 to 16.00 from Monday, October 26 until Wednesday, October 28 the motorway (Ma- 19) link Can Pastilla, there will be repair works on the pavement taking place.

-🚦TRÀNSIT ALTERN a la crtra. de s'Alqueria Blanca a Porto Colom (Ma- 4012) de dia 22 a dia 26/10 des de les 7h fins a les 15h, i a partir del km 3,8 (ambdós sentits) per tasques d'aglomerat.— Carreteres de Mallorca - Consell de Mallorca (@carreteresdeMca) October 22, 2020
+⚠️‼️🚦TALLS ALTERNS DE CARRIL al ramal d'incorporació a l'autopista de Llevant (Ma- 19) enllaç Can Pastilla, els dies 26, 27 i 28/10 des de les 7h fins a les 16h, per les tasques de reparació del ferm.— Carreteres de Mallorca - Consell de Mallorca (@carreteresdeMca) October 23, 2020

 Related Tags